modestpharaoh/hassio-custom-components/tts_remote_speaker/README.md

-# Hass.io Custom Component - Remote Speaker
+# Hass.io Custom Component - Remote Speaker (Deprecated)

+**This component is deprecated, please use the home assistant VLC add-on instead.**

 This custom component is the API component that adds a media player which interact with my custom local media player add-on [Remote Speaker](https://github.com/modestpharaoh/hassio-addons/tree/master/remote_speaker).